About Renaissance UK & Volunteering

-Did you know that the Renaissance service, previously known as Drugline was actually set up in 1986 by a group of volunteers!
+Did you know that Renaissance UK, was actually set up in 1986 by a group of volunteers!
 Volunteering has therefore always been seen as an extremely important and much valued area of our work.
 Since we began we have welcomed hundreds of volunteers into the organisation to help us and our service users.
 We are always looking for warm, patient people to volunteer their time to support people through their problems and support us in the many different aspects of the service.
 You can volunteer as much as you want, whether it’s occasional support at events, giving a few hours a week or full regular days.

 We provide all the necessary training and more, and we reimburse all travel and out of pocket expenses and ongoing support and development.

 We recognise that people volunteer for all sorts of reasons, whether it’s for a student placement, to gain experience in our line of work, to become more employable, to help people who are in a similar position as they once were, to give something back, to fill the time

 You don’t need to have any professional qualifications, all we ask is that you are:

 - Accepting of the differences in people and are genuinely committed to equality

 - Committed to confidential working and to dealing with sensitive issues